rohithpr/clouder-lite/README.md

 A simple Python3-Flask application to turn a computer into a cloud storage system.

-Transfer files at speeds greater than that offfered by Bluetooth or even USB.
+Transfer files at speeds greater than that offered by Bluetooth or even USB.

 ## Contents
 * [Support](#support)